lesnik2u/tokenRingSim/README.md

 # What is this?
-Academic project for a token ring simulation -- Object Programming class
+Academic project for a token ring simulation -- Object Oriented Programming class

 # Why
 For fun